What is Gonorrhea

 Symptoms

 If you have gonorrhea, it is common to not notice any symptoms.
 If you do get symptoms, they will most likely show up between 2 to 7 days.
-Your symptoms will depend on where the infection is located, but occur most often in the penis/external genitals.
-The most common symptoms include:
+Your symptoms will depend on where the infection is located.
+Genital symptoms might be different if you have had lower surgery (also called bottom surgery or gender-affirming surgery).
+The most common symptoms occur in the penis.

 Tests and Diagnosis

-There are choices for how you test for gonorrhea.
-A health care provider will recommend certain tests depending on the types of sex that you’re having.
+A health care provider will recommend tests depending on the types of sex that you’re having.
 Testing is usually done with a urine sample or a swab of the throat, rectum and/or vagina.

 It is best to get tested for gonorrhea if you:

-• have a sexual partner who has tested positive for gonorrhea
+- have a sexual partner who has recently tested positive for gonorrhea

 Window Period (how long to wait before testing): Most test results are accurate 7 days after you come in contact with gonorrhea.
 In British Columbia, most test results should be ready in 10 days.